richardhj/oauth2-newsletter2go/README.md

 ### Refreshing a token

-Initiate the provider as desribed before.
+Initiate the provider as described before.
 Then:

 ```php
 $accessToken = $provider->getAccessToken(